vinheim3/CHIP-8/README.md

 # Main folder:
 Assembler for my assembly interpretation of CHIP-8 opcodes
-CHIP-8 virtual machine which interprets CHIP-8 binary instructions
+Compiler for a WIP higher-level language to assembly CHIP-8 virtual machine which interprets CHIP-8 binary instructions
 Text file containing organized list of opcodes
 Script to convert sprites in a text file to its CHIP-8 hex counterparts